I may get paid commission for purchases made after clicking a link in this post.

 If you have worked through the exercises in my Goal setting for bloggers post, you will already have a really good idea of what your main focus for each month will be, as well as the individual tasks that will get you there.
 This is the first thing that you should add to your monthly blogging to do list.

-Next you should check your calendar and see what is coming up in the next month.
-Do any of these appointments need you to do specific tasks ahead of time?
+Next, you should check your calendar and see what is coming up in the next month.
+Do any of these appointments require you to do specific tasks ahead of time?
 If so, add them to your monthly blogging to do list.

 Are there any other blogging related activities that HAVE to be done in the next month?
 If so, add them to your monthly blogging to do list as well.